Skip to Main Content

 • Either an:

-• Academic Level A to E or School Executive Dean, or,
+• Academic Level A to E (i.e. excluding casual academics) or School Executive Dean, or,

-• Professional staff member with at least one publication (i.e. journal article, conference paper, book or book chapter) accepted in the Research Activity System (RAS) in the previous ten years (i.e. 2012 to 2021 in 2022)
+• Professional staff member (excluding casual staff) with at least one publication (i.e. journal article, conference paper, book or book chapter) accepted in the Research Activity System (RAS) published within the last 10 years.

 • Have a Scopus Author ID (i.e. have at least one output indexed in Scopus at the time of the most recent update to the hierarchy)